tytso/xfstests-bld/Documentation/gce-xfstests.md

 warnings messages if it detects potential problems that might prevent gce-xfstests from functioning correctly.

-## Running gce-xfstests
+# Running gce-xfstests

-Running gce-xfstests is much like kvm-xfstests; see the README file in this directory for more details.
+Running gce-xfstests is much like [kvm-xfstests](kvm-xfstests.md):

+	gce-xfstests [-c <cfg>] [-g <group>]|[<tests>] ...

+As with kvm-xfstests, you can also use "gce-xfstests smoke" and "gce-xfstests full", to run the a quick smoke test and the full file system regression test.
+The command "gce-xfstests help" will provide a quick summary of how tests can be run.

-The gce-xfstests command also has a few other commands:
+The gce-xfstests command also has a few other commands, some of which are described below:

 ### gce-xfstests ssh INSTANCE